 Ingredients for my gluten free pizza base recipe

-- 260g yoghurt (I use plain coconut yoghurt, but any plain yoghurt would work)
+- 260g yoghurt (I use plain coconut yoghurt, but any plain yoghurt or greek yoghurt would work)

 - 250g gluten free self raising flour